paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 <a id="section-3720"></a>
 ## § 3720.
 Powers of Secretary
-**(a)** Notwithstanding the provisions of any other law, with respect to matters arising by reason of this chapter, the Secretary may—
+**(a)** Except as provided in subsection (h), notwithstanding the provisions of any other law, with respect to matters arising by reason of this chapter, the Secretary may—

 (1) sue and be sued in the Secretary’s official capacity in any court of competent jurisdiction, State or Federal, but nothing in this clause shall be construed as authorizing garnishment or attachment against the Secretary, the Department of Veterans Affairs, or any of its employees;